naveed-d/aqi-analysis-alberta/README.md

 **IDIFY method:**

-1. Find the notebooks in the `HTML Notebooks` folder.
+1. Download the notebooks found in the `HTML Notebooks` folder.

 - `aqi_cleaning_nb.html` - HTML version of Data Cleaning Notebook (in HTML).